 - B.A. in Classics, magna cum laude, from Amherst College, 2001

 Ben has handled a number of interesting matters, including representing:

-- Individual landowners in claims involving large scale environmental damage caused by oil and gas operations on their property.
+- Individual landowners in claims involving large scale environmental damage caused by oil and gas operations on their property; and

 - An energy-transport startup company against Cargill, Inc. and Cargill’s local affiliate, asserting breach of contract and tortious interference with contract following collapse of a transportation facilities project valued at $1 billion.